Tracking in Order to Recover: Detectable Recovery of Lock-Free Data Structures: Related Work and Discussion

 \section{Related Work and Discussion}

-We present the tracking approach for making concurrent data structures recoverable and apply it to many well-known concurrent data structures, e.g., linked lists, trees and elimination objects.
-There are several recoverable concurrent implementations of specific data structures such as mutual exclusion locks~\cite{DBLP:conf/podc/GolabH17,GolabR16}, queues~\cite{DBLP:conf/ppopp/FriedmanHMP18,DBLP:conf/wdag/JayantiJ17} and B-trees~\cite{chi2014making,VenkataramanTRC-FAST2011,moraru2012persistent}, with optimizations exploiting specific aspects of the objects.
-In contrast, our approach derives recoverable implementations from their non-recoverable counterparts.
-We preserve the implentation's structure and efficiency, in order to avoid the need to design new algorithms.
+We present the ISB-tracking approach for detectable recovery of concurrent data structures and apply it to many well-known concurrent data structures, e.g., queues, linked lists, trees, as well as to exchangers.
+There are several recoverable concurrent implementations of specific data structures such as mutual exclusion locks~\cite{DBLP:conf/podc/GolabH17,GolabR16}, queues~\cite{DBLP:conf/ppopp/FriedmanHMP18,DBLP:conf/wdag/JayantiJ17} and B-trees~\cite{chi2014making,VenkataramanTRC-FAST2011,moraru2012persistent}, with optimizations exploiting \emph{specific} aspects of the objects.
+In contrast, our approach is general and derives recoverable implementations from their non-recoverable counterparts, preserving their efficiency.

-Our observations that helping can be leveraged for recovery are similar to those used in DEBRA+~\cite{DBLP:conf/podc/Brown15} for lock-free memory reclamation of lock-free data structures: Many lock-free data structure implementations allocate a descriptor for each operation, and employ a helping procedure that is used by different processes to help the operation complete given its descriptor; help is typically reentrant and idempotent.

-Our recoverable implementations guarantee NRL~\cite{AttiyaBH-PODC2018}.
+Our implementations are \emph{strictly recoverable}~\cite{AttiyaBH-PODC2018}: the response of a recoverable operation $Op$ is made persistent before $Op$ completes, so that a higher-level operation that invokes $Op$ is able to access $Op$'s response value, even if a crash occurs after $Op$ completes.
+They also satisfy \emph{nesting-safe recoverable linearizability} (NRL)~\cite{AttiyaBH-PODC2018}: a failed operation is linearized within an interval that includes its failures and recovery attempts.
 This implies \emph{durable linearizability} (DL)~\cite{DBLP:conf/wdag/IzraelevitzMS16}---the state of the object after a crash reflects a consistent operation sub-history including all operations completed by the time of the crash, and some operations in progress when the crash occurred may be lost.
-Info structures were used in DL implementations of several data structures~\cite{CoburnCAGGJW-Asplos2011, DBLP:conf/podc/PavlovicKMH18, DBLP:conf/icde/WangLL18}, and other transformations avoid logging~\cite{DBLP:conf/usenix/DavidDGZ18, DBLP:conf/wdag/IzraelevitzMS16}, but none of them ensures detectability.
+Info structures were used in DL implementations of several data structures~\cite{CoburnCAGGJW-Asplos2011, DBLP:conf/podc/PavlovicKMH18, DBLP:conf/icde/WangLL18}, and other transformations that avoid logging~\cite{DBLP:conf/usenix/DavidDGZ18, DBLP:conf/wdag/IzraelevitzMS16}, but none of them ensures detectability.